wader/fq/README.md

 ## Thanks and related projects

-This project would not be possible without [itchyny](https://github.com/itchyny)'s jq implementation [gojq](https://github.com/itchyny/gojq).
+This project would not have been possible without [itchyny](https://github.com/itchyny)'s jq implementation [gojq](https://github.com/itchyny/gojq).
 Also want to thank [HexFiend](https://github.com/HexFiend/HexFiend) for inspiration and ideas and [stedolan](https://github.com/stedolan) for inventing the [jq](https://github.com/stedolan/jq) language.